-- 5 were originally buried in the garden of the widow Wisse Nijssen, later they transferred them to the general cemetery of Kapelle.
+- 5 were originally buried in the garden of the widow Wisse Nijssen, later transferred to the general cemetery of Kapelle.

-- 1 was originally buried on territory of a former municipality of Yerseke.
+- 1 was originally buried on territory of the former municipality of Yerseke.

-- 8 were originally buried in the former municipality of Schore, later they transferred them to Kapelle.
+- 8 were originally buried in the former municipality of Schore, later transferred to Kapelle.

-- 4 were originally buried in the general cemetery of Schore, later they transferred them to Kapelle.
+- 4 were originally buried in the general cemetery of Schore, later transferred to Kapelle.

 5 soldiers were killed in battle in Wemeldinge on the 16th of May 1940 and buried in the general cemetery.
-Reburied on March 22nd of the year 1941.
-They transferred to Kapelle or repatriated after the war.
-In 2020 some more soldiers have been found and identified and reburied.
+Reburied on March 22nd of the year 1941 and transferred to Kapelle or repatriated after the war.
+In 2020 more soldiers have been found and identified and reburied.
 On 16 May 1940, therefore, 84 French soldiers were killed in the current municipality of Kapelle.

-5 were killed in action in Wemeldinge on 16 May 1940 and were buried there in the general cemetery; reburied on 22 March 1941.
-Transferred to Kapelle or repatriated after the war.
-In 2020 a number of soldiers were identified and reburied.
+5 were killed in action in Wemeldinge on 16 May 1940 and were buried there in the general cemetery; reburied on 22 March 1941 and transferred to Kapelle or repatriated after the war.
+In 2020 a number of soldiers have been identified and reburied.

-So, 84 French soldiers were killed in the current municipality of Kapelle on May 16th in the year of 1940.
+So, 84 French soldiers were killed in the actual municipality of Kapelle on May 16th in the year of 1940.

-Memorial 40-45 Kapelle is a memorial museum that´s part of the Vitality foundation, we have been telling this remarkable story of the Second World War since 2012.
-Focussing on the part that the French armed forces played in the Netherlands and the experiences of the general population of Kapelle during this period.
-We will be doing this starting from the end of July 2021 from our new temporary museum situated on the Goessestraatweg 6.
+Memorial 40-45 Kapelle is a memorial museum that is part of the Vitality Foundation.
+We have been telling this remarkable story of the Second World War since 2012.
+Focusing on the part that the French armed forces played in the Netherlands and the experiences of the general population of Kapelle during this period.
+We will be doing this from our temporary museum situated at the Goessestraatweg 6.

-After 8 years we have grown so vast in objects and documents that we need to expand.
-We can not afford large groups anymore in our limited space.
-That is why we want to open a new museum next to the official French war cemetery in Kapelle, the one and only French war cemetery in the Netherlands.
+After more than 10 years we have grown so vast in objects and documents that we need to expand.
+We cannot afford to receive large groups anymore in our limited space.
+That is why we want to open a new museum next to the official French War Cemetery in Kapelle, the one and only French War Cemetery in the Netherlands.